 The Gordon Smith Gallery of Canadian Art is home to the acclaimed

 Artists for Kids

-teaching collection.
+Collection of Canadian Art.
 The Artists for Kids program has been acquiring masterworks from Canada’s leading artists, including our founding patrons, Gordon Smith, Jack Shadbolt and Bill Reid, as well as Robert Davidson, Angela Grossmann, E.J.
-Hughes, Kenojuak Ashevak, Rodney Graham, Guido Molinari and Toni Onley, for more than 20 years.
+Hughes, Kenojuak Ashevak, Rodney Graham, Guido Molinari, Toni Onley, and Elizabeth MacIntosh for more than 30 years.

 Print Shop to view the selection of limited edition prints and support Artists for Kids art education programming.

 promotes a greater understanding of contemporary Canadian art through the Gallery by creating:

 Programs featuring docent-led gallery tours and behind-the-scenes tours

 Artist and curator talks and symposia with leading professionals in the field

 Publications which introduce insightful and provocative thinking about Canadian art